ric2b/Vivaldi-browser/chromium/docs/testing/layout_test_expectations.md

 * If some of the try jobs failed to run, and you wish to continue rebaselining assuming that there are no platform-specific results for those platforms, you can add the flag `--fill-missing`.

-### Rebaselining manually

-1. If the tests is already listed in TestExpectations as flaky, mark the test `NeedsManualRebaseline` and comment out the flaky line so that your patch can land without turning the tree red.
-If the test is not in TestExpectations, you can add a `[ Rebaseline ]` line to TestExpectations.
-2. Run `third_party/WebKit/Tools/Scripts/webkit-patch rebaseline-expectations`
-3. Post the patch created in step 2 for review.

 ## Kinds of expectations files